isomerpages/gb-assist/pages/solutionrepo/solution748.md

 ---
-title: Sage 300 - Package (Premium Edition - 10 Users with e-Invoicing)
+title: Rockbell Human Resource Management System Version 3 - Package (1 user - unlimited employees)
-permalink: /productivity-solutions-grant/solutionrepo/solution770
+permalink: /productivity-solutions-grant/solutionrepo/solution748
 ---

 #### Description

-Sage 300 is a business accounting software that provides accounting software for small to large sized companies with a customizable, cost-efficient, and highly adaptable enterprise resource planning solution for finance and operations.
-It connects the most important aspects of companies' growing business, including financials, operations and inventory, project and vendor management.
+The solution streamlines HR processes by integrating with Payroll and is able to add on E-Leave, E-Claim, E-Documentation modules for a holistic system.
+Automation of personnel tracking enables SMEs to better track and manage staff attendance, which minimises the chance of miscalculation and unnecessary disputes.
+Its attendance feature enables SMEs to capture real-time work progress efficiently for better management of manpower deployment and utilisation for multiple sites.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_SEG_IT_Annex_3_wef_23_April_2020_Part_5.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Rockbell_HRS_Annex_3_Part_3.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria